filamentphp/filament/packages/support/docs/03-icons.md

 - `breadcrumbs.separator.rtl` - Separator between breadcrumbs (right-to-left direction)
 - `modal.close-button` - Button to close a modal
 - `pagination.previous-button` - Button to go to the previous page
-- `pagination.previous-button` - Button to go to the previous page (right-to-left direction)
+- `pagination.previous-button.rtl` - Button to go to the previous page (right-to-left direction)
 - `pagination.next-button` - Button to go to the next page
 - `pagination.next-button.rtl` - Button to go to the next page (right-to-left direction)
 - `section.collapse-button` - Button to collapse a section